List of the best Debt crowdfunding platforms

 Check out the filters to save time and immediately find the Debt crowdfunding platforms that match your criteria.

-Debt crowdfunding platforms operate in 21 and focus on Real estate, Startups, SME, Sustainability, Green energy, Health & Science, Logistics, Personal loans, Art, Mortgages, Social cause, Education, Farming, Sport and Maritime providing different investment opportunities for retail and accredited investors.
-The biggest number of Debt crowdfunding platforms operate in Austria, Belgium, Croatia, Cyprus, Czech Republic, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Netherlands, Poland, Portugal, Slovakia, Spain, Sweden, Switzerland, United Kingdom.
+Debt crowdfunding platforms operate in 28 and focus on Real estate, Startups, SME, Sustainability, Litigation, Green energy, Health & Science, Logistics, Personal loans, Art, Mortgages, Social cause, Education, Farming, Sport and Maritime providing different investment opportunities for retail and accredited investors.
+The biggest number of Debt crowdfunding platforms operate in Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom.

 The minimum investment amount varies from platform to platform.
 On this listing, you will find crowdfunding platforms that offer investment opportunities starting at 1€ with a maximum investment amount of 50000€.